-The GEI invites suitable applicants to submit abstracts of no more than two pages together with a CV, a list of publications (if applicable), and the completed application form, which can be downloaded at the sidebar.
+The GEI invites suitable applicants to submit abstracts of their presentations of no more than two pages together with a CV, a list of publications (if applicable), and the completed application form, which can be downloaded at the sidebar.

 Submissions should be made electronically.
-All documents must be in PDF format, and the total file size may not exceed 3 MB (file name: last name, first name).
-Please send applications to firstname.lastname@example.org, with the subject line “Arnhold Summer School 2017.”
+All documents must be in PDF format, and the total file size may not exceed 3 MB (file name: Last name, First name_Arnhold Summer School 2018).
+Please send applications to summerschool@, with the subject line “Arnhold Summer School 2018.” gei.de

 The working language of the Summer School will be English.
 No registration fees apply.
 Accommodation and meals will be provided for all participants, and economy-class travel expenses will be reimbursed.